atdd-bdd/GherkinExecutorKotlin/src/test/resources/readme.md

 | -40  | -40  | Below zero  |
 ```

-A validation of a domain term
+The second scenario is validation of a domain term.
+This validation could be performed
+by a constructor, a parse method, or some other means.
 ```
 Scenario: Domain Term ID
 Rule ID must have exactly 5 letters and begin with Q # ListOfObject DomainTermID